Economic and market background

 Elsewhere, the widespread adoption of artificial intelligence (AI) technologies should enable many companies that are directly or indirectly involved in their production to grow their earnings materially.
 However, picking the ultimate winners will be a difficult call at this stage, so being selective around how to gain exposure will be key.

 After a rapid series of interest-rate rises in the US, euro area and UK over the last year, we appear to be approaching the peaks.
-However, while headline inflation has fallen over recent months, core inflation has remained persistent as the costs of labor and services remain high, and hawkish central banks have suggested that rates are set to plateau for a period rather than descend any time soon.
+However, while headline inflation has fallen over recent months, core inflation has remained persistent as the costs of labour and services remain high, and hawkish central banks have suggested that rates are set to plateau for a period rather than descend any time soon.

 With monetary tightening having a significant lag before fully feeding into the global economy, it is likely that its effects will weigh further on economic activity over the rest of the year.
 The US economy has remained surprisingly resilient, but Europe is now showing significant signs of weakening.
 Meanwhile, China, previously a key driver of global growth, faces a different set of domestic economic challenges, as well as worsening geopolitical and trade tensions with the US and its allies.